Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

 Geometric quantities also appear in density response functions at small $q$, as the density and position operators satisfy $\hat{\rho}_q \approx 1 + i q_\mu \hat{r}_\mu$.
 This relation was recently employed to generalize sum rules to non-linear order using the density operator \cite{Bradlyn2024}.
 Furthermore, it provides a pathway to extract the QGT from the static structure factor \cite{tam2024corner, Resta.Resta.200670o}, which can then be utilized to establish topological bounds \cite{onishi2024structure}.
-While such sum rules and related bounds are excellent for building intuition, they are challenging to measure or verify experimentally.
-Although some progress has been made \cite{ghosh2024probing, 2024arXiv240915583B, kang2024measurements}, there is increasing evidence that extracting the quantum metric via sum rules in principle requires a sum over all frequencies \cite{verma2024step}.
+While such sum rules and related bounds are excellent for building intuition, they are challenging to measure or verify experimentally, although some progress has been made \cite{ghosh2024probing, 2024arXiv240915583B, kang2024measurements, Kim2025}.